A structured day is an important building block to successful recovery. Learn more about a typical day at Sunrise Recovery Ranch.

 Our drug treatment center in Southern CA is very successful in helping men overcome addiction and alcoholism.
 Here is a day in the life of our drug rehab.

-Clients at Sunrise Recovery follow a highly structured daily schedule.
+Clients at Sunrise Recovery Ranch follow a highly structured daily schedule.
 The day begins at 6:30 a.m. when patients wake up in their spacious, sun-lit rooms on our six-bedroom ranch in the Riverside foothills.
-Breakfast, lunch and dinner are served family style and prepared by our chef who specializes in a wide variety of world cuisines.
 Clients take advantage of our peaceful location with panoramic views of the mountains to the east and surrounding meadows to meditate in the morning.

-Clients at Sunrise Recovery follow a highly structured daily routine.
-The day begins at 6:30 a.m. when the clients wake up in their spacious, sun-lit rooms on our 9 acre ranch in the Riverside foothills.
+Clients at Sunrise Recovery Ranch follow a highly structured daily routine.
+The day begins at 6:30 a.m. when the clients wake up in their spacious, sun-lit rooms on our 9-acre ranch in the Riverside foothills.